adizona/aws-datalake/articles/partitioning_data_on_s3.md

     ```
         aws s3 ls s3://gdelt-open-data/events/
     ```
     We will notice that there are several csv files with a date stamp in the file name.
 Each csv file has columns containing the year, month and date information as well.
 However, there is no partitioning enabled.
 When a query is run against this dateset in Athena with a WHERE clause filtering the data to say year 2018, the entire dataset has to be scanned to determine records from 2018.
-As the dataset grows, this can become very expensive and time-consuming.
+As the dataset grows, this can become very inefficient and expensive.
 Let us now see how to store this data in one of our own buckets with partitioning enabled.

 ## Store GDELT Data with Partitioning